The Best Things To Do In Buenos Aires Argentina

 During the Palacio Barolo tour, you’ll learn about the building’s unique features, like the symbolic representation of heaven, purgatory, and hell, which are integrated into its design.
 You’ll also discover fascinating stories about the building’s original owner, who had a passion for literature and architecture.

 You will climb to the lighthouse at the top of the building, which offers one of the best views of the city.
-Touring Palacio Barolo in Buenos Aires is one of the best things to do in Argentina.
+Touring Palacio Barolo is one of the best things to do in Buenos Aires Argentina.
 It invites you to explore the city’s artistic heritage while appreciating a unique architectural gem with a fascinating story.

 Before you get to Palacio Barolo, you will pass by one of Buenos Aires’ notable bars: Los 36 Billares.
 Stop for lunch and enjoy their delicious food and period interior.